sergei-mironov/litrepl/README.md

                               the --<interpreter>-auxdir option.
   --pending-exitcode INT      Return this error code if whenever a section
                               hits timeout.
+  --irreproducible-exitcode INT
+                              Return this error code if a section outputs a different result than the one that is already present in the document.
   --exception-exitcode INT    Return this error code at exception, if any.
                               Note: this option might not be defined for some interpreters.
 It takes affect only for newly-